razi236/RACWF/frontend/HACKING.md

 Adding new classes containing a `public static void main(String[] args)` method should be avoided.
-Instead, implement new analysis tools etc. as subcommands: see the class `org.abs_models.frontend.typechecker.CheckSPLCommand` for an example.
+Instead, implement new analysis tools etc. as subcommands: see the class `org.rpl.frontend.typechecker.CheckSPLCommand` for an example.

-When calling `java absfrontend.jar`, the main method invoked is contained in the class `org.abs_models.Absc`.
+When calling `java absfrontend.jar`, the main method invoked is contained in the class `org.rpl.RPLc`.
 Register your subcommand in the `subcommands` array of the `@Command` annotation to that class, and put your code into a `public Void call()` method in your class; it will be invoked when the user calls `absc thenewsubcommand ...`.
-Again, see `org.abs_models.frontend.typechecker.CheckSPLCommand` for an example.
+Again, see `org.rpl.frontend.typechecker.CheckSPLCommand` for an example.

 ## Adding new language elements